DooMdf/Codiad-Storm-Theme/README.md

 <img src="http://i44.tinypic.com/124g7md.png" border="0" alt="http://i40.tinypic.com/x6jsj7.jpg">

 ### Install Instructions
-Download this repository and extract it to Codiad theme folder.
+Download this repository and extract it to Codiad theme folder.<br>
-Currently waiting for pull request, if it will be added to Codiad, this theme will work as it should.
+<b>Currently waiting for pull request, if it will be added to Codiad, this theme will work as it should.<b/>
 ### Bugs

 - Vertical scroll bar disappear on workspace load, same happens with the default theme.